annuverma888/Navya-Wings/README.md

 # Table of Contents
 A. It provide health  solution,business and career options and personal hygiene .
-             B. it will empower rural girl child by educating them through various  aspects.
+             B. It will empower rural girl child by educating them through various  aspects.
   C.  It will provide engaging and interactive material.

 # Inspiration
 In recent times, Informative content and depiction through images which provide much easier approach for a particular topic